wp-plugins/awesome-flickr-gallery-plugin/README.txt

 * your Awesome Flickr Gallery is one of the best plugins out there!! – RichardF

 == Changelog ==

+= 3.5.2 =
+* [MAJOR CHANGE] I had to remove the Highslide option from list of slideshows.
+Apparently it is not compatible with WordPress's set of rules for licensing.
+* [Enhancement] Highslide is replaced with Swipebox.
+A much better slideshow plugin which also supports touch swipes.

 = 3.3.5 =
 * [Bug Fix] Add support for Flickr API changes related to SSL.